Danielwoodh/Time-Series-Data-Generation/README.md

 2. To run the cells, setup a new `conda` environment by navigating to this folder in a terminal and using the following command: `conda env create -f environment.yml`

-3. Activate the environment: `conda activate MachineMax`
+3. Activate the environment: `conda activate TimeSeriesGen`

 # Usage